Configuring security groups

 -

-To use UI Proxy, add rules to the subcluster host's security group that allow inbound traffic via port 443
+To use UI Proxy, add rules to the subcluster host's security group to allow inbound traffic on port 443:

 - Port range: